vielhuber/ftpsh/README.md

 - `REMOTE_PATH`: remote directory path where php files can be executed
 - `WEB_URL`: web uRL to access the remote path

+additionally environment variables that are already set will be used.

 ## usage

 ### basic commands